No real gentleman weighs more than 300 pounds.

-They were 12% smaller than the low-fat mice.
+They were 12% smaller than the low-fat mice!
 They had better cholesterol numbers–by TWENTY-ONE PERCENT!
-Why are these people ignoring those mice completely and focusing only on the ones fed on “schedule”?
-And somehow deducing that it must be the schedule that makes all the difference?
+Why are these people ignoring those mice completely and focusing only on the ones that were fed on “schedule”?

 I just…I need some fat.

-And over at Men’s Health where they report on this study their brilliant conclusion is that the reason your friend over there eats high fat meals all he wants and stays skinny, while you gain five pounds every time you sniff a cheesecake too long, is all timing.
+And over at Men’s Health, where they report on this study, their brilliant conclusion is that the reason your friend over there eats high fat meals all he wants and stays skinny, while you gain five pounds every time you sniff a cheesecake too long, is all down to timing.